Husain-Zreik/Fatal-Breath/README.md

 1. Plug your Arduino to your laptop/mac

-2. Install [Arduino IDE](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing)(You can use alternative aurduino IDE's)
+2. Install [Arduino IDE](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing)(You can use alternative Arduino IDE's)

 3. Upload the Arduino code located in the esp8266 directory to your ESP8266 microchip using the Arduino IDE.